Cosmetics

 Cosmetic Rules

 Cosmetic items can be applied to genos, and do not require a Makeover Formula to be applied to imports!
 Once a cosmetic item is applied, you must update the official import image to reflect the changes; such as adding scars, missing limbs, or accessories.
-If you no longer like an applied cosmetic item, you can change it for free at any time without using a Makeover Formula or a new Applicator.
+If you no longer like an applied cosmetic item, you can change it for free at any time without using a Makeover Formula or a new cosmetic item.
 Alternatively, you can have the cosmetic removed, but it will be deleted and can not be transferred to another dinosaur.

 You are allowed to alter the position of the anatomy to accommodate for certain injuries or accessories.
 For example, broken bones can appear crooked or bent on the official import.
 Dinosaurs can wrap their fingers or mouth around objects to hold accessories, or have their mouth entangled so it closes.
 However, the inside of the mouth is still required to be partially visible for reference purposes!